This document contains information about external scholarship/fellowship opportunities for:

 OFID (The OPEC Fund for International Development) is pleased to announce that qualified applicants who have obtained or are on the verge of completing their undergraduate degree and who wish to study for a Master's degree are welcome to apply for the OFID Scholarship.
 The OFID scholarship will be awarded to support one student or candidate for Master’s degree studies.
 The applicant may be from any developing country, and he/she must first obtain admission to pursue a Master's degree studies in a relevant field of development, in any recognized university/college in the world.
 The winner of the OFID Scholarship Award will receive a scholarship of up to US$100,000.
 The funds will be spread over a maximum of two years, toward the completion of a Master’s degree, or its equivalent, at an accredited educational institution.

-OSF awards grants, scholarships, and fellowships on a regular basis throughout the year.
+Open Society Foundations (OSF) awards grants, scholarships, and fellowships on a regular basis throughout the year.
 Applicants can determine their eligibility and view relevant initiatives and application guidelines.
+More specifically, MSFS has partnered with OSF to offer Civil Society Leadership Awards (CSLA).
+For more details about the award and our partnership, please click here.

 Opportunity funding, provided by the U.S. Department of State Bureau of Educational and Cultural Affairs, supports talented international students with the application process to U.S. higher education institutions.
 Opportunity provides funds to talented international students who are highly competitive for full financial aid but who do not have the financial means to apply to universities in the United States and who are not eligible for (or not funded by) U.S. Government-sponsored exchange programs.
 Opportunity offers no guarantee of acceptance or financial aid awards at U.S. institutions.
 To be eligible for the Opportunity Program, a student must be a citizen of Belarus, the Russian Federation or Ukraine.